 Liver Transplant

-The liver can regenerate as an organ.
-Therefore, it is possible to take a portion of the organ from a living donor, transplant it into a patient and have both regenerate to become two fully functioning organs.
+The liver has the ability to regenerate.
+It is possible to take a portion of the liver from a living donor, transplant it into a patient and have both regenerate to become two fully functioning organs.
 This is known as a living donor transplant.

-It is also possible to split the organ of a deceased person into two and transplant it into two patients and have them regenerate to their normal size in each recipient.
-This is known as split donation.
+It is also possible to split the liver of a deceased person into two and transplant the two parts into two patients and have them regenerate to function normally in both recipients.
+This is known as a split donation.

 Indications